List of Star Wars starfighters: Y-wing

-The Y-wing assault starfighter/bomber are depicted as the primary fighter-bombers of the Galactic Republic, Rebel Alliance, New Republic, and the Resistance; being ideally suited for anti-shipping, close air support, and ground attack missions.
+The Y-wing assault starfighter/bomber are depicted as the primary fighter-bombers of the Galactic Republic, Rebel Alliance(stripped-down and heavily modified version of the former Galactic Republic Y-Wing), New Republic, and the newer Y-Wing model for the Resistance; being ideally suited for anti-shipping, close air support, and ground attack missions.
 They made their theatrical appearance in Star Wars Episode IV: A New Hope (1977) and have featured in movies, television shows, and the Star Wars expanded universe's books, comics, and games.

 Starfighters appearing in the Prequel Trilogy

 ARC-170

-The ARC-170 starfighter or Aggressive ReConnaissance-170 starfighter were flown by clone pilots of the Galactic Republic during the Clone Wars.
+The ARC-170 starfighter or Aggressive ReConnaissance-170 starfighter was flown by clone pilots of the Galactic Republic during the Clone Wars.
 They first appear in the opening battle sequence of Star Wars: Episode III – Revenge of the Sith (2005) and have featured in the 2008 Clone Wars television series.
 The fighter's name stems from "ART 170", the file name of the art that established the ship's appearance; during scripting it was simply referred to as the "Clone Fighter."

 According to background material, the ARC-170 is a rugged and versatile starfighter that can fulfill a variety of roles.
 A joint venture between the Incom and Subpro corporations, the ARC-170 measures 14.5 m long, with a wingspan of 22.6 m and height of 4.78 m.
 Its crew includes a pilot, a co-pilot/forward gunner, a tail gunner, and an astromech droid to act as navigator and make repairs.
 With its hyperdrive and five day's worth of supplies, the ARC-170 can operate deep behind enemy lines, where the variety of scanners and sensor jammers in its heavy nose help it conduct dangerous scouting missions.
 Its weaponry includes a pair of forward-facing medium laser cannons, mated with targeting rangefinders, which are powerful enough to punch through capital ship armor plating; two aft-facing laser cannons for staving off pursuing starfighters; and six proton torpedoes which allow it to conduct bombing missions.
 Deflector shielding protects the fighter from enemy attack and allows it to achieve hypersonic speed in an atmosphere by dispersing the heat created from air friction.

 After the end of the Clone Wars, the ARC-170 would continue to serve under the Galactic Empire until replaced in favor of the TIE Fighter.
 It would also serve as the in-universe inspiration for Incom's next starfighter, the X-wing.
 Like the X-wing, the ARC-170 features S-foils, which open during combat to shed waste heat, enlarge the starfighter's deflector shields, and function as stabilizer surfaces during atmospheric flight.